utsavdey/Fundamentals-Of-Deep-Learning-Assignments/seq2seq_with_attention/README.md

 **file_path**: Accepts a string as input.
 Here we pass the file location where we want to store the attention heatmap for the input word and the predicted target word.
 If not specified the attention heatmaps is stored in the current working directory by the name "attention_heatmap.png"</br>
 **visual_flag**: Accepts a boolean True or boolean False.
 If the visual_flag is set to true then the code to statically visualise the LSTM activations are called.
 Default value of the flag is set to "True".

 `generate_inputs()`: Randomly chooses 10 inputs from the test dataset and calles the transliteration() to produce the predicted target input and heatmaps.
-It also set the visual_flag in transliteration() to True only for the first test input and False for the rest 9 test inputs.
+It also set the visual_flag in transliteration() to True only for the first test input and False for the rest 9 test inputs.</br>
 **Parameters:**

 **rnn_type**: Accepts string as input.
 Here we pass the type of RNN being used.
 THe acceptable values are 'RNN', 'LSTM', and 'GRU'.</br>